Sikhote-Alin Nature Reserve

 Sikhote-Alin Nature Reserve ([sʲɪxɐˈtɛ ɐˈlʲinʲ], /ˈsiːkəˌteɪ ə'liːn/, SEE-kə-TAY-_-ə-LEEN) is a Russian 'zapovednik' (strict nature reserve) in Primorsky Krai.
-It is an important reserve for the endangered Siberian tiger.
+It is a reserve for the endangered Siberian tiger.

 It was founded on February 10, 1935, to protect a population of the sable.
 The Sikhote-Alin Nature Reserve is located in a watershed on the eastern slopes of Central Sikhote-Alin in the Terneysky and Krasnoarmeysky Districts and the area of Dalnegorsk City Council.

 The area of the zapovednik is 401,428 ha (2,900 ha - aquatic).
-The highest point is Glukhomanka Mountain at 1598 m altitude.

 Hunting and fishing in Sikhote-Alin Nature Reserve are forbidden.
-Flora and fauna of the reserve are rich.

-The reserve, along with Ussurisky Nature Reserve, is featured in the natural film Operation Snow Tiger by the BBC, first aired in 2013.
+The reserve is featured in the 1999 documentary titled In The Shadow Of The Tiger.
+Along with Ussurisky Nature Reserve, it is also featured in the natural film Operation Snow Tiger by the BBC, which initially aired in 2013.